muellerberndt/sabre/README.md

 ## Usage

-1. Use Metamask to sign up for a free account on the [MythX website](https://mythx.io) and set your API password.

-2. Get the code:
+1. Install:

 ```
 $ git clone https://github.com/b-mueller/sabre/
+$ cd sabre
+$ npm install && npm link
 ```

-3. Set up your environment.
-Use the Ethereum address you signed up with as the username (for increased convenience add those three lines into your `.bashrc`).
+2. Use Metamask to sign up for a free account on the [MythX website](https://mythx.io) and set your API password.
+Set up your environment using the Ethereum address you signed up with as the username (for increased convenience add those two lines into your `.bashrc` or `.bash_profile`).

 ```
-export MYTHX_API_URL=https://api.mythx.io
 export MYTHX_ETH_ADDRESS=0x(...)
 export MYTHX_PASSWORD=password
 ```

-4. Run an analysis:
+3. Run an analysis:

 ```
-$ cd sabre
+$ sabre examples/
 $ node sabre.js mycontract.sol
 ```